Logo

 Weapons

+Charging up our staff does not increase its damage but simply makes the stream of fire last longer.
+As such, it's not super necessary to charge it up, making Warp Flurry unnecessary.
+The most important things to bring are a way to reduce armour (as Soulblaze struggles with Carapace and to a lesser extent flak), and critical chance as critical hits apply two-dot stacks.
+For these reasons, the optimal blessings to pick up are Penetrating Flame and Warp Nexus.
 The most important stat for our Rifthaven Mk II Purgatus Force is burn, due to the nature of how dots work.
-The maximum amount of soul-blaze stacks you can achieve with this staff is 15, with a burn value of 76.
+The maximum number of soul-blaze stacks you can achieve with this staff is 15, with a burn value of 76.
 Anything less than 76 burn is not worth running.
-It might not seem like a lot, but because of the exponential nature of dots, that one less dot stack is a lot less damage.
+It might not seem like a lot, but because of the exponential nature of dots, that one less dot stack results in significantly less damage.
 Hitting a critical hit applies two stacks of soul-blaze, which is why critical chance is so important for our damage potential.
-Low levels of soul-blaze do very little damage, so we need to stack it up fast.
-We take up extra critical chances and additional damage to flak to more quickly deal with hordes.
+Low levels of soul-blaze do very little damage, so we need to stack it up quickly.
+We take extra critical chance to apply more stacks quicker.
+The other blessing is up to you.
+I often switch between Unyielding and Flak depending on what I want to focus on.

 The main weakness of the Rifthaven Mk II Purgatus Force is its ability to deal with Carapace.
-Everything else gets incinerated, but Carapace only takes about 5% damage from Soul Blaze, so we need something to deal with this.
-The Duelling swords are the best for this, but grabbing those puts us at risk of ranged attacks, seeing as we are not picking up Telekine Shield.
-Therefore I like to grab the next best thing, the Deimos Mk IV Blaze Force Sword.
-It has access to Deflector, so can help out when if we get caught out in the open.
-Heavy attacks are straight lunges, and the second one has insane stagger value attached to it, allowing you to knock Maulers and Crushers on their backside almost at will.
+Everything else gets incinerated, but Carapace only takes about 5% damage from Soul Blaze, so we need something to address this.
+The duelling swords are the best for this, but using them puts us at risk of ranged attacks, especially since we are not picking up Telekine Shield.
+Therefore, I prefer to grab the next best thing, the Deimos Mk IV Blaze Force Sword.
+It has access to Deflector, which can help if we get caught out in the open.
+Heavy attacks are straight lunges, and the second one has an insane stagger value attached to it, allowing you to knock Maulers and Crushers on their backs almost at will.

 Curios